rhysd/vim.wasm/wasm/README.md

 be generated.
 Please host this directory on web server and access to `index.html`.

 To enable all debug logs, please set a query parameter `?debug=1` to the URL.

+Note: Debug logs in C sources are not controlled by the query parameter.
+It is controlled `GUI_WASM_DEBUG` preprocessor macro.